NOAA-ORR-ERD/WebGnomeClient/WebGNOMEStack.rst

 Running it all on one machine for local access (your own laptop for instance).

 PyGNOME, in particular, is a complex system with many dependencies on various scientific packages.
 We recommend that you use the conda package management system to satisfy the dependencies.
-YOu probably want to set up a conda environment in which to run the system.
+You probably want to set up a conda environment in which to run the system.
 Follow the instructions with each component, and install in this order, running the unit tests for each one:

 OilLibrary
 PyGNOME